Appeals

 I'm not happy with my mark - can I appeal?

 Unfortunately you can’t appeal to ask for a remark, or because you think that you should have been given a higher mark, as this is classed as academic judgement.
-If you have evidence that there has been a procedural irregularity then you could try appealing using those grounds.
+If you have evidence that there has been a procedural irregularity, you could try appealing using those grounds.

 I don't understand my progression/degree decision so I'm not sure if I can appeal